 The brick surface and the plaster surface to be repaired must be clean and undamaged.
 Remove salt, dust, rust and compact cement paste, for example by water sand blasting.
-If necessary, wet a dry surface while retaining the absorption capacity of the base.
-Select the patching plaster grade according to the strength of the base.
-In deep patching, we recommend using coarse, so-called manual plasters.
-Allow the patches to harden at least for a couple of days before plastering the entire surface.
+The dry surface should be wetted to be matte moist.
+However, the absorption capacity of the base must be maintained and no loose water must be visible.
+The quality of the repair patch plaster should be selected according to the strength of the base.
+The patches must be allowed to harden for at least a few days before plastering the surface evenly.

 Slam or spray the adhesive plaster tightly to the base so that it fills 90-95% of the base.
 The adhesive plaster must be allowed to harden for at least one day before filling.
-Apply the filling plaster with a plaster trowel or a pump.
-A suitable thickness for one layer of filler is around 15 mm.
-If the layer thickness exceeds 20 mm, the filler must be applied in several layers so that the previous layer has had time to dry for one to two days before the next layer is applied.
-In dry conditions, the base must be dampened.
-Screed the filler plaster with a board.
-You can also carefully float the surface with a wooden tool to level the surface.
+The filling plaster is beaten into place by hand or sprayed.
+A suitable thickness of one layer of filling plaster is approximately 15 mm.
+If the layer thickness exceeds 20 mm, the work is carried out with several layers so that the previous layer has been allowed to dry for 1 or 2 days before making a new layer.
+The plaster must receive aftercare and the base must be moistened before adding a new plaster layer.
+The filling plaster is levelled using a wooden board.
+Also, careful wood rubbing to level the surface is possible.

 Storage and handling of waste